nagasudhirpulla/taming_python/blog/skills/sftp_multiple_users.md

 ## Setup SFTP for multiple users
 ### Step 1: Create a new user account (if required)
-* New user can be created in windows
+* New user can be created in windows by searching for "Add, edit, or remove other users" in system settings

 ## Logging facility
 * Logging facility controls the location of logging